Hongchenglong/Hongchenglong.github.io/source/_posts/Hexo/Hexo.md

 ---
-title: Hexo学习笔记
+title: Hexo笔记
 date: 2020-02-16 14:50:14
 tags: [Hexo]
 categories: Hexo
 top: true
 ---
-记录我在使用Hexo时遇到的问题和解决方法。

-> Hexo is a fast, simple & powerful blog framework.
+> Hexo is a fast, simple and powerful blog framework.
+You write posts in [Markdown](http://daringfireball.net/projects/markdown/) (or other markup languages) and Hexo generates static files with a beautiful theme in seconds.

 <!-- more -->